 Once your sales are consistent and you hit around the 10 sales a day mark, you can consider adding a second or third product, preferably ones that complement your first product and budding brand.

-Now your business will basically be on autopilot and you can expand to other sales platforms (while using FBA to fulfill the orders) and grow your budding empire!
+Now your business will basically be on autopilot and you can expand to other sales platforms (while using Amazon FBA to fulfill the orders) and grow your budding empire!